 Discussion

 Species-specific population temperature performance curves in this study display a vertical shift in the whole curve with increasing temperature (Figures 1c and 3).
-We do not observe any significant horizontal shift in the TPCs, typical of a shift in optimal performance temperature determined by trade-offs of performing better at higher temperatures and thus worse at lower ones (Figure 1b).
+We did not observe any significant horizontal shift in the TPCs, typical of a shift in optimal performance temperature determined by trade-offs of performing better at higher temperatures and thus worse at lower ones (Figure 1b).
 The energy available to these species seems to increase with temperature.
 Yet, this observed increase is not monotonous; both high and low temperature extremes display lower elevation than intermediate temperatures.
 This suggests a potential optimum adaptation towards the mid-range temperatures of the OTR.
 Furthermore, it is worth noting that the value for Tpk is higher than the operational range of temperature (Figure 3).
 Displaying Tpk values at unrealistically high temperatures of 35 °C or more provides a margin of safety to these taxa should climate change bring ambient temperatures higher than they currently are.

 Converting metabolic rate measurements into velocity, a key driver of species interactions (Dell et al., 2014), enables us to directly consider the potential mismatch in trait performance between a prey and its predator (Figures 1d and 4).
 Our study suggests that species adapt to new environments within the limits imposed by their physiology and phenotypic plasticity, which will lead to differing changes in performance and thus interaction types and strengths (Angilletta, 2009; Gibert and De- Long, 2014; Kordas et al., 2011; Pawar et al., 2015).
 In this case, the predatory dragonflies of this species may be less able to feed on Chironomus species at higher temperatures as these may be able to move faster, and escape better, relative to their predator.
 On the other hand, hotter environments seem to lower C. dipterum performance at higher temperatures.
 These differences in prey response to increased temperatures could be due to the decreased oxygen concentration in warm water (?).
 Indeed, mayfly species are very sensitive to low O2 environments (Bauernfeind and Soldan, 2012), making them potentially more susceptible to rises in temperature than the bottom-dwelling Chironomus.
 However, this relative change in performance only seems to be relevant past 30°C, thus not affecting species interactions within most of their OTR.